DREAM: Dynamic Red-teaming across Environments for AI Models: Experiments

 \textbf{Risk Categories Taxonomy.} We adopt a comprehensive risk taxonomy covering the CIA triad (Confidentiality, Integrity, Availability) and broader safety concerns.
 As detailed in Table~\ref{tab:risk_definitions}, these categories range from data leakage to physical harm, ensuring a holistic safety assessment.

-\textbf{Failure Modes Taxonomy.} Beyond outcome-based risks, we evaluate the cognitive root causes of safety failures.
-Table~\ref{tab:failure_definitions} lists the 9 failure modes, categorizing errors in reasoning, tool usage, and risk perception.
+\textbf{Failure Modes Taxonomy.} To extend our analysis beyond outcome-based risks, we evaluate the cognitive root causes of safety failures.
+Table~\ref{tab:failure_definitions} presents a taxonomy of 9 failure modes, categorizing errors across reasoning, tool usage, and risk perception.

-To move beyond simple success/failure rates, we further employ a five-dimensional evaluation framework that deconstructs an agent's defense capabilities based on these taxonomies, as detailed in Table~\ref{tab:main_results}.
+\textbf{Comprehensive Defense Metrics.} To move beyond simple binary success rates, we employ a five-dimensional framework to deconstruct defense capabilities:

-\paragraph{Overall Defense Score} This is the primary comprehensive metric for ranking agent safety, where a higher score indicates better defensive performance.
-It is derived from the final discounted cumulative reward of the attack chain, $\text{Score}(A)$ (Eq.~\eqref{eq:final_score}), reflecting the agent's ability to successfully thwart high-impact actions and minimize overall harm throughout the entire adversarial campaign.
+\begin{itemize}[leftmargin=1.5em] \item \textbf{Overall Defense Score ($\uparrow$):} The primary safety ranking metric derived from the discounted cumulative reward $\text{Score}(A)$ (Eq.~\ref{eq:final_score}).
+It reflects the agent's ability to thwart high-impact actions over the entire campaign.

-\paragraph{Attack Success Rate (\%)} This metric quantifies the proportion of individual atom attack steps that successfully breached the agent's defenses.
-It serves as a direct measure of the agent's per-step resilience, with a lower rate being desirable.
+\item \textbf{Attack Success Rate (ASR, $\downarrow$):} The proportion of individual atom attack steps that successfully breach the agent's defenses.
+A lower rate indicates better per-step resilience.

-\paragraph{Damage Mitigation} This metric evaluates an agent's ability to limit the negative consequences of a successful breach.
-A high score indicates that even when compromised, the agent successfully contained the extent of the damage, for instance, by refusing the most harmful parts of a request or by sanitizing sensitive data before release.
+\item \textbf{Damage Mitigation ($\uparrow$):} Evaluates the agent's ability to limit negative consequences upon breach (e.g., by sanitizing data or refusing partial requests), ensuring ``defense in depth.''

-\paragraph{Attack Observability} This metric measures the agent's capacity to explicitly recognize and articulate potential threats.
-A high score signifies that the agent frequently identifies malicious requests and references its safety protocols in its responses, demonstrating a strong internal safety awareness, even if it is ultimately unable to prevent the exploit.
+\item \textbf{Attack Observability ($\uparrow$):} Measures the agent's capacity to explicitly recognize threats.
+A high score signifies that the agent identifies malicious intent and cites safety protocols, even if the attack partially succeeds.

-\paragraph{Contextual Isolation} This crucial metric assesses an agent's resilience against the core threat of cross-environment attacks.
-It quantifies the agent's ability to maintain strict boundaries between different operational contexts, preventing information gained in one environment from being leveraged to compromise another.
-A high score indicates robustness against ``contextual fragility'', a key vulnerability our work identifies.
+\item \textbf{Contextual Isolation ($\uparrow$):} Assesses resilience against cross-environment threats.
+It quantifies the ability to maintain strict boundaries between contexts, preventing information gained in Environment A from compromising Environment B. \end{itemize}

-\subsubsection{Our Attack Framework}
+\subsubsection{\textbf{Our Attack Framework}}